Frequently Asked Questions - Managers & Umpires

 All umpires must use the online scheduling system to get paid for games (no exceptions).
 Adult umpires will have the option of volunteering their time back to the league, or accepting payment for their games.
 DLL will deduct the subsidized cost of all equipment provided from your first paycheck.

-When and where are the drafts for the 2018 season?
+When and where are the drafts for the Spring Season?

 Spring teams are formed via a draft in the Single A, AA, AAA and Majors Divisions.
 Teams in the Juniors and Seniors divisions will likely be formed via a draft as well.
 Drafts are open only to selected managers and their designated assistants.
 Draft locations for the 2018 Spring season are TBD.